 Welcome to the webpage of the Bulgarian School Chuchuliga (Skylark) in Croydon!

-Our School started its first classes at the beginning of September 2016 and now for the second school year we continue our work with parents and children living in Croydon and the neighbouring boroughs of South London.
+Our School started its first classes at the beginning of September 2016 and now for the third school year we continue our work with parents and children living in Croydon and the neighbouring boroughs of South London.